-One distinguishing feature of a deductible is that it reduces the amount of insurance available.
-For example, suppose that your general liability policy includes a $5,000 deductible on property damage losses.
-Your Each Occurrence limit is $500,000.
-You accidentally cause a massive fire that results in a $505,000 property damage claim.
+A distinguishing feature of a deductible is that it reduces the amount of insurance available.
+For example, suppose that you operate an electrical contracting business.
+Your company is insured under a general liability policy that includes a $500,000 each occurrence limit and a $5,000 property damage deductible.
+You accidentally cause a massive fire at a customer's business location.
+The fire generates a $505,000 property damage claim.
 Your insurer pays $495,000 ($500,000 limit minus the $5,000 deductible).

 You are responsible for the $5,000 deductible plus the $5,000 in damages that exceed the limit.
-Because the deductible is subtracted from the limit, the entire limit is not available to cover the loss.
+Because the deductible is subtracted from the limit, the entire $500,000 is not available to cover the loss.

 When included in a liability policy, a deductible usually applies to damages only.
 The insurer handles your defense and pays all claims expenses.
 These expenses are not subject to the deductible.
 In the example described above, suppose that your liability insurer pays $50,000 in legal expenses to settle your property damage claim.
 The legal expenses will not be included in the deductible.
 Your insurer pays them as Supplementary Payments in addition to the $495,000 in damages.

-A SIR may apply to damages only or to damages and claims expenses.
+An SIR may apply to damages only or to damages and claims expenses.
 When claim expenses are included, your policy should specify whether you or your insurer is responsible for handling claims.
 Typically, your insurer will manage the claim and then bill you for your portion of the claim expenses (your retention amount).
 Some policies may state that you are responsible for handling claims until your SIR has been exhausted.